 Since then, I’ve visited World War II sites at home and abroad and my WWII bucket list continues to grow.
 World War II may have ended in the ’40s but it’s still very much a part of my life and travels here in the… ’20s?
 Is that what we’re calling this decade?

-Destination: WWII was formed from a desire to encourage travelers to visit WWII sites around the world.
-In doing so, we help this incredibly complex time in history–and the millions who lost their lives–to not be forgotten, especially among younger generations.
-There is no better way to learn about WWII than to experience these places for yourself.
+I formed Destination: WWII as a means to encourage travelers to visit World War II sites around the world and to help them in doing so.
+Visiting these destinations helps this incredibly complex time in history–and the millions who lost their lives–to not be forgotten, especially by younger generations.
+I’m fully convinced there’s no better way to learn about World War II than to experience these places for yourself.

-Through this website, my goal is to help you discover and visit these sites yourself and to get the most out of them that you can–through research, logistical assistance, inspiration, and more.
+Through this website and social media channels, I aim to help you discover and visit these sites yourself and to get the most out of them that you can.
+I do my best to accomplish this through research, logistical assistance, inspiration, and more.

-I am currently based in Boston, Massachusetts and am the owner, writer, and photographer for My Wanderlusty Life, an international travel blog focusing on what I call “Time Budget Travel”—helping you get the most out of a destination regardless of how little time you have to travel.
+I currently live in Boston, Massachusetts and am the owner, writer, and photographer of My Wanderlusty Life, an international travel blog focusing on what I call “Time Budget Travel”—helping you get the most out of a destination regardless of how little time you have available for travel.
 In other words: let’s move, move, move!

-Looking to get in touch?
-Check out this page, leave a comment directly underneath a blog post, or hit me up on social media (look for the icons on the top and bottom of this site).
+- Looking to get in touch?
+Check out this page, leave a comment directly underneath a blog post, or reach out on social media (look for the icons on the top and bottom of this site).

-Looking to work with me?
-Yay!
+- Looking to work with me?
+Fantastic!
 Head here.